Easter egg hunt leads to bomb scare at high school

 After it was determined that there was no threat, the lockdown order was lifted at approximately 1:50 p.m.
 Students were released for lunch.

-“The Novato Unified School District and the Novato Police Department appreciates the community’s cooperation during this situation,” said Novato Unified School District Director of Communications Leslie Benjamin in a statement to KRON4.
+“The Novato Unified School District and the Novato Police Department appreciates the community’s cooperation during this situation,” said Novato Unified School District Director of Communications Leslie Benjamin in a statement to KTLA sister station KRON4.